lawson89/notmuchjs/docs/index.md

 There is another way.
 First browsers have gotten much faster and so with small payloads the user experience is almost instantaneous.
 Second, a new set of frameworks has been developed that extend html to allow many SPA like functionalities to be accomplished through markup.
-Third, framework such as Phoenix LiveView use persistent connections such as websockets to stream updates to the browser.
+Third, frameworks such as Phoenix LiveView popularized the use of persistent connections such as websockets to stream updates to the browser.

 ## Common factors